Call to book01904 521 936

 Day 8 - The Palace on Wheels

-Taking a tour of the city, we see the incredible Amber Fort, the beautiful façade of the Palace of the Winds, which shielded courtly ladies from the streets below, and the ancient City Palace, before transferring to our hotel-train, the Palace on Wheels, and starting our five-night journey in carriages decorated in traditional Rajasthani style.
+Taking a tour of the city, we see the incredible Amber Fort, the beautiful façade of the Palace of the Winds, which shielded ladies of the royal court from the streets below, and the ancient City Palace.
+We transfer to our hotel-train, the Palace on Wheels, to start our enchanting five-night journey in carriages decorated in traditional Rajasthani style.
 After a vibrant welcome ceremony at the station, we settle into our comfortable cabins, enjoying dinner together in the restaurant car in the evening.
-The train's carpeted floors, intricately patterned walls and comfortable furniture is a fitting accompaniment to the regal architecture of Jaipur, Jodhpur, Udaipur and Jaisalmer, and helps us immerse ourselves even further into the culture and traditions of this part of India.
+The train's carpeted floors, intricately patterned walls and comfortable furniture is a fitting accompaniment to the regal architecture of Jaipur, Jodhpur, Udaipur, and Jaisalmer and helps us immerse ourselves even further into the culture and traditions of this area of India.

 Day 9 – Ranthambore National Park

-During the night, our train sets off for Ranthambore, arriving at the renowned national park on early in the morning.
-One of the largest of its kind in India, this is perhaps the best place to see the Bengal Tiger in its natural habitat thanks to the conservation efforts of Project Tiger.
-We head out on a morning game drive in the hope of spotting this majestic creature, as well as a plethora of other native wildlife such as sloth bears, hyenas, macaques, wild boar and even leopards.
+During the night, our train sets off for Ranthambore, arriving at the renowned national park early in the morning.
+This vast national park is one of the best places to see the Bengal Tiger thanks to the conservation efforts of Project Tiger.
+We head out on a morning game drive in the hope of spotting this majestic creature, while looking out for other native wildlife such as sloth bears, hyenas, macaques, wild boar and even leopards.
 Afterwards, we re-board the train and travel to Chittorgarh, where we see the majestic hilltop fort, the Tower of Victory, and the intricate Tower of Fame.

 Day 10 - Udaipur

-The Palace on Wheels reaches Udaipur, set on the shores of pristine Lake Pichola and encircled by the Aravalli Ranges of Rajasthan.
-Often referred to as the City of Lakes, Udaipur was founded by Maharana Udai Singh of Mewar after the Sisodia dynasty was driven away by the Mughals.
-We enjoy a coach tour here, seeing the famous City Palace, a majestic white monument created entirely of granite and marble that dates back to 1550, ahead of lunch at a nearby hotel.
-Afterwards, we take to the waters for a cruise across the lake itself, enjoying outstanding views of forested islands and elegant shoreside buildings.
+The Palace on Wheels reaches Udaipur, on the shores of pristine Lake Pichola and encircled by the Aravalli Ranges of Rajasthan.
+Also known as the City of Lakes, Udaipur was founded by Maharana Udai Singh of Mewar after the Sisodia dynasty was driven away by the Mughals.
+We enjoy a coach tour here, seeing the famous City Palace, a majestic white monument of granite and marble, ahead of lunch at a nearby hotel.
+After lunch, we take a cruise across the lake, enjoying outstanding views of forested islands and elegant shoreside buildings.
+On our return to Udaipur, we re-join the train.

 Day 11 - Jaisalmer

 We arrive in Jaisalmer, a historic walled town in the Thar Desert whose splendid sandstone architecture has earned it the moniker of the 'Golden City'.
-Embarking on a guided tour on arrival, we explore the main chowk, or square, which is dominated by the Palace of the Maharawal.
-Here, a five-storey façade of balconies and windows display some of the finest masonry in Jaisalmer, giving us time to marvel at the skill of the local stone carvers.
-In the afternoon, we enjoy 4x4 Jeep ride, traversing the sandy desert before stopping to admire the setting sun over the sand dunes.
+On arrival we take a guided tour and explore the main chowk, or square, in the shadow of the Palace of the Maharawal.
+Here, a five-storey façade of balconies and windows displays some of the finest masonry in Jaisalmer, giving us time to marvel at the skill of the local stone carvers.
+In the afternoon, we enjoy a 4x4 Jeep ride, crossing the sandy desert and stopping to admire the setting sun over the sand dunes en-route.
 Dinner tonight is accompanied by a cultural performance at a local hotel before we re-board the Palace on Wheels.

 Day 12 - Jodhpur

-Pulling into the 'Blue City' of Jodhpur, ringed by a high stone wall of seven gates and several bastions, we enjoy an immersive tour that includes the grand Mehrangarh Fort, Jaswant Thada - an ornate group of royal cenotaphs made of white marble to honour Rajput king - and the Umaid Bhawan Palace Museum.
-Jodhpur is also well known for its creative crafts and you may like to pick up any number of handmade gifts, fabrics or printed materials.
-After soaking up the atmosphere and architecture reminiscent of stately Indian court life, we enjoy lunch at a local hotel before re-boarding the train to make the journey to Agra.
+We pull into the 'Blue City' of Jodhpur, ringed by a high stone wall of seven gates and several bastions, where we enjoy an immersive tour that includes the grand Mehrangarh Fort, Jaswant Thada - an ornate group of royal marble cenotaphs made to honour Rajput king - and the Umaid Bhawan Palace Museum.
+Jodhpur is also known for its creative crafts and you may like to pick up some unique handmade gifts, fabrics or printed materials.
+After soaking up the atmosphere and architecture reminiscent of stately Indian court life, we enjoy lunch at a local hotel before re-boarding the train for our journey to Agra.

 Day 13 - Agra and the Taj Mahal

-The Palace on Wheels stops at Bharatpur, where you have the option to visit the famous bird sanctuary.
+The Palace on Wheels stops at Bharatpur where you have the option to visit the famous bird sanctuary.
 Continuing to Agra, we disembark for the final time.
 After leaving the Palace on Wheels, we visit Agra Fort, a majestic red sandstone citadel, and the captivating Taj Mahal, an iconic white marble masterpiece.
-Commissioned by the Mughal Emperor Shah Jahan in 1632 for his favourite wife, Mumtaz Mahal, the Taj Mahal is considered to be the world's finest example of Mughal and Persian architecture and is considered the jewel of Muslim art in India, as well as being one of the New Seven Wonders of the World.
+Commissioned by the Mughal Emperor Shah Jahan in 1632 for his favourite wife, Mumtaz Mahal, the Taj Mahal is probably the world's finest example of Mughal and Persian architecture and is considered the jewel of Muslim art in India, and one of the New Seven Wonders of the World.
 We return to Delhi by coach for the night.

 Day 14 - Home